heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 - IE9 will start beating Chrome relatively soon (next 3 months); Although IE10 will severely impact IE9 once it comes out.
 - Windows 8 + IE10 will clear out any remaining pockets of [non-corporate] IE7 users and speed the decline of IE8.
 - Corporations that standardized on Vista/IE7 in the last few years as an "upgrade" from XP/IE6 will become a major nuisance!
+- Corporations will begin to standardize on Win7/IE8 just to be spiteful.
 - Legacy Firefox will be well below 1% in the next 12 months
 - Combined, mobile will cross 15% really soon